- LATEST BLOG POST

 - Read More

-This “Sendai Framework for Disaster Risk Reduction and the mining industry” blogpost looks at what was defined as minimal requirement for a Risk Assessment applied to a mining orphan site in 2013, as a result of Public Hearings in the NWT.
+This “Sendai Framework for Disaster Risk Reduction and the mining industry” blogpost looks at what constitutes a minimal requirement for a Risk Assessment applied to a mining orphan site in 2013.
+That occurred as a result of Public Hearings in the NWT.

 It then examines recent development in the field, welcoming the apparently general request for multidimensional consequence analyses.

 For the reclamation of Giant Mine the MVREIB, an Environmental Review Board in Arctic Canada quoted the following five requirements for a socially and technically acceptable risk assessment in 2013.

 More recently The Global Platform was established for implementing the Sendai Framework for Disaster Risk Reduction adopted in Sendai, Japan, in 2015.
 In fact, the 2017 Global Platform conference stated that there continues to be real risk coming from political attitudes.
 For example:

 in fact, at Riskope we are please to see that health, culture, environment, customs and ways of life of affected social groups are all considered to be valid failure criteria that should be taken into account in the multidimensional consequences of potential accidents.